The Best Tattoo Artist in Dallas, Episode 13

 - On November 15, 2018

-The Artistic Process Of A Great Tattoo Artist
+The Artistic Process Of A Great Tattoo Artist In Dallas

 Page after page of panthers, pin-ups, and pike lettering.
 The magazine pages went up in flames in my hands, just like flames blazed behind tattooed girls faces, old school Mercurys, dice and cards.
-The images of luck and lust intertwined.
+The images of luck and love intertwined.
 The cool of total power conquered all other thought.
 These images were alive!
 These images were life.
 These were real American tattoos.
 Maaske had studied the masters, copied them, and ultimately, created his own world, becoming a master himself.